 Modelling Recommender Systems

-In [1] a description of an ontology-driven model for usage mining in the context of agent-based Recommender Systems is provided.
-It first starts with a description of MADEM (Multi-Agent Domain Engineering Methodology) as a software development methodology for multi-agent domain engineering followed by the description of the modeling concepts, tasks and products for the development of a family of multi-agent systems in a problem domain.
+Girardi and Marinho provide a description of an ontology-driven model for usage mining in the context of agent-based Recommender Systems is provided [1].
+It first starts with a description of MADEM (Multi-Agent Domain Engineering Methodology) as a software development methodology for multi-agent domain engineering, followed by the description of the modeling concepts, tasks and products for the development of a family of multi-agent systems in a problem domain.